apache/spark/docs/sql-programming-guide.md

 <div data-lang="java" markdown="1">

-The entry point into all functionality in Spark SQL is the [SQLContext](api/java/index.html#org.apache.spark.sql.SQLContext) class, or one of its descendants.
-To create a basic SQLContext, all you need is a SparkContext.
+The entry point into all functionality in Spark SQL is the [`SQLContext`](api/java/index.html#org.apache.spark.sql.SQLContext) class, or one of its descendants.
+To create a basic `SQLContext`, all you need is a SparkContext.

 {% highlight java %}
 JavaSparkContext sc = ...; // An existing JavaSparkContext.